ArrajKamel/SiemensJavaIntern/docs/bugs.md

 - **Exception Handling**: Consider adding a global exception handler to handle validation errors more effectively.
 - **Pagination**: Implement pagination to improve API performance when retrieving large numbers of items in the future.

+# Refactoring - Get Item by ID Method

+## Summary of Changes

+### 1. Controller Changes:

+- **Improved Error Handling**:

+  - The controller method for retrieving an item by ID was updated to return a `404 NOT_FOUND` status code when the item is not found in the database.
+  - Previously, it returned a `204 NO_CONTENT` status, which was not semantically correct when the item was missing.
+- **Better Response Handling**:

+  - The `Optional<Item>` is now used to check if the item exists before attempting to return it.
+If the item is present, it returns a `200 OK` status along with the item.
+  - If the item is not found, a `404 NOT_FOUND` response is returned to indicate that the requested resource could not be found.

+## Future Improvements:

+- **Error Handling**: Consider adding a global exception handler for improved consistency and error management across the application.

 ---

+## Commit Message: